-(1) Amounts translated into U.S. dollars at the foreign exchange rates as of December 31, 2016.
+(1) Amounts translated into U.S. dollars at the average foreign exchange rates for the year ended December 31, 2017.

 (2) The accident year is estimated by allowing an additional five months for development from the time the first monthly mortgage payments have been missed by the borrower.